 Several of the Kirkus Indie reviews and the books they featured were even deemed good enough to be published in the regular Kirkus magazine.
 Here’s an example from September 2020, for Thyroid Cancer & Thyroid Nodules In 30 Minutes: A guide to symptoms, diagnosis, surgery, and disease management:

 As you can see from the sample, the Kirkus Indie review was well-written and meets the quality standards that readers expect from Kirkus Reviews.
 The magazine targets publishers, librarians, and other book professionals.
 The language and style reflect the needs of this audience.

 But the tone of the review and the brand also lends authority to our marketing efforts.
 We excerpt them our website, on social media, and on our Amazon and B&N listings.
 We also publish them on the Kirkus website.
 Moreover, such reviews validate the other indicators of publishing quality that In 30 Minutes guides have received from other sources.
-They include awards from industry associations and Foreword INDIES, as well as the strong sales enjoyed by several of the titles.
+They include awards from industry associations including a gold Ben Franklin award for publishing excellence from IBPA and recognitions from Foreword INDIES, as well as the strong sales enjoyed by several of the titles.

 I was therefore very surprised when our most recent Kirkus Indie review came back to us.
 Not only did it contain sloppy errors, the quality of the writing was abysmal.
 Here’s what I told Kirkus Indie:

 Sections of the review consist of basic paraphrasing.